microsoft/ELL/docs/tutorials/Getting-started-with-object-detection-using-region-of-interest-networks/index.md

     camera = cv2.VideoCapture(0)
 ```

+The argument **0** in the function call above selects the default camera.
+If you have more than one camera connected to your Pi device, choose which camera to use by changing this argument.
 Read the list of categories from `categories.txt`.

 ```python
     with open("categories.txt", "r") as categories_file: